canonical/lxd/doc/howto/storage_buckets.md

 See the following sections for instructions on how to create, configure, view and resize {ref}`storage-buckets` and how to manage storage bucket keys.

+## Configure the S3 address

+If you want to use storage buckets on local storage (thus in a `dir`, `btrfs`, `lvm`, or `zfs` pool), you must configure the S3 address for your LXD server.
+This is the address that you can then use to access the buckets through the S3 protocol.

+To configure the S3 address, set the [`core.storage_buckets_address`](server-options-core) server configuration option.
+For example:

+    lxc config set core.storage_buckets_address :8555

 ## Manage storage buckets

 Storage buckets provide access to object storage exposed using the S3 protocol.